The High Plains Aquifer

 The High Plains Aquifer system consists of Tertiary sedimentary rock, dominantly sandstone and gravel (Figure 45), eroded from the ancient Rocky Mountains and deposited in the Tertiary period (from about 31 to 5 million years ago).
 The Ogallala Formation is the primary aquifer unit in the system.
 The aquifer underlies almost 175,000 mi2 and spans eight states, with most of its area in Nebraska, Texas, and Kansas.
 This region is among the largest and most productive croplands in the U.S. and is the source of almost 20% of our corn, wheat, and cotton production, as well as a significant portion of our soybeans, sorghum, and alfalfa.
 It is also host to almost 20% of the cattle raised in the US.
 Because the climate is semi-arid, with mean annual precipitation ranging from 12 inches in the West to 33 inches in the East, growing economically viable crops requires substantial irrigation.
 If you have ever flown over the Midwest on a clear day you may have seen circular “patches” of irrigated land - the hallmark of center-pivot irrigation systems (Figure 46).

 Although farming has been a major part of the economy in the region since the late 1800s, in the 1960’s new technology in electrical pumps allowed access to deeper groundwater and ushered in an era of rapidly expanding irrigated acreage (Figure 47).
 Accompanying this expansion, aquifer-wide groundwater withdrawals increased from a few million acre-feet (M-AF) per year to almost 20 M-AF.
 Water level declines began in the 1950s, with the onset of intensive groundwater extraction for irrigation-based agriculture.
-The total overdraft of the aquifer is almost 250 million acre-feet, from pre-development (ca. 1950) to 2011 – this is almost 17 times the annual flow of the Colorado River.
+The total overdraft of the aquifer is almost 287 million acre-feet, from pre-development (ca. 1950) to 2019 – this is over 17 times the annual flow of the Colorado River.

 People looking at rock face in Texas